Logicalshift/flo_draw/draw/GUIDE.md

 Once a line of text is ready to render, the `line_layout.align_transform(baseline_x, baseline_y, TextAlignment::Left)` call will arrange it so that it’s aligned at a particular position.
 The completed text can be sent to the graphics context using the `draw_list()` function with the result of the `to_drawing` function: `gc.draw_list(line_layout.to_drawing(last_font_id))` - note that once again the font ID for the canvas is not set until the layout is being finalized.

 During layout, the bounding box of the text can be obtained using `line_layout.measure()`.
 Layout starts from `(0.0, 0.0)` so this will provide the width and the height of the bounding box rather than the final coordinates after the text has been aligned.
 This can be used during layout to calculate where to put annotations or to decide whether or not to insert a line break.

+The `measure()` call only returns information about the text layout.
+Fonts have some additional metrics, such as their height or where underlines should be drawn.
+These can be retrieved from the `CanvasFontFace` structure using the `font_metrics(em_size)` call.
+The metrics returned by this call are scaled according to the size that’s passed in so they can be used directly when laying out text of that size.
+The returned structure includes values such as the `ascender` and `descender` (how far the font extends above or below the baseline).

 An in-progress line layout can be cloned: this is useful if speculative layout is required: for example to add a word to the layout and then measure it to see if it is too long to fit on the line.